Precision Horticulture

 Our Precision Horticulture services are designed to help growers achieve their optimum crop load sooner, more easily, and at lower cost.

 The Green Atlas Cartographer accurately detects and efficiently maps the density of buds, flowers and fruit in apple, kiwifruit and other fruit crops.
-LiDAR simultaneously maps leaf area, height and canopy density.
+LiDAR scanning simultaneously maps leaf area, height and canopy density.

-Our crop scanning results are delivered as detailed orchard heatmaps and basic statistics to help you understand the variation in your block.
+Our crop scanning results are delivered as detailed orchard heatmaps and clear statistics to help you understand the variation in your block.
 We also generate geo-referenced orchard maps which can be used on a phone or tablet to navigate to areas of interest in the scan.

 Bud scans quantify fruiting sites which indicates whether winter pruning has been effective.
 Confirming correct bud numbers in winter helps to prevent unnecessary thinning costs later in the season.